 When outsiders buy the company, they tend to make their own decisions about unproductive employees, but these relationships can be trickier when children take over from a parent, she noted.

 Family businesses often have a long-time employee — let's call him "Harvey" — who's close to the family but may not be the best fit for the future, said Goodrow.

-One option for achieving this would be purchasing a life insurance policy to benefit a child not inheriting the family business, for an amount equal to the value of each sibling's shares in the company at the time the parent gifts the firm to them.
+This life insurance policy might reflect the amount of each sibling's shares in the company at the time when the parent transfers the business to them.

 When the parent dies, potentially decades later, that $5 million life insurance payout could far exceed the business's value or pale in comparison, depending on how well the firm has fared.

 Another possibility would be to carve out a piece of the business — real estate, for example — to benefit the child not seeking active involvement in the company, said DeLauro.

 Your legal, tax and banking team can help assure that different pieces of your succession and estate plans align with each other to achieve the results that you and your heirs or partners expect.